 Field service organizations have long been implementing measures to reduce their high operational costs.
-In particular, technician dispatches are a huge drain on operating expenses when considering labor costs, vehicle expenses, and the opportunity-cost of having technicians unavailable for revenue-producing activities.
-Field services may be tempted to decrease field service costs through various ‘quick fix’ methods, including:
+In particular, technician dispatches are a huge drain on operating expenses when considering labor costs, vehicle expenses, and the opportunity cost of having technicians unavailable for revenue-producing activities.
+Field services may be tempted to optimize field service costs through various ‘quick fix’ methods, including:

 - reducing technician headcount